|

 enough by 1963 standards.
 It is also worth quite a lot.
 Here's a red

+one.
 I am working on the dashboard for this car

 and I should have pictures of that also when the work is finished.